xionghuichen/RLAssistant/README.md

 1. resume: RLA.easy_log.exp_loader.ExperimentLoader: a class to resume an experiments with different flexible settings.

 Querying:
-1. tensorboard: the recorded variables is added to tensorboard events and can be loaded via standard tensorboard tools.
+1. tensorboard: the recorded variables are added to tensorboard events and can be loaded via standard tensorboard tools.
   ![img.png](resource/tb-img.png)
-2. easy_plot: We give some APIs to load and visualize the data in csv files.
+2. easy_plot: We give some APIs to load and visualize the data in CSV files.
 The results will be something like this:
     ![](resource/sample-plot.png)

 ### Other principles

 The second design principle is easy for integration.
-It still has long way to go to achieve it.
-We give several example project integrating with RLA in the directory example.
+It still has a long way to go to achieve it.
+We give several example projects integrating with RLA in the directory example.
+1. PPO with RL based on the stable_baselines framework: example/sb_ppo_example
+2. [TODO] torch example.

 We also list the RL projects using RLA as follows:
 1. https://github.com/xionghuichen/MAPLE